l7mp/learning-go/99-labs/04-immutability/README.md

 Currently the app uses a local database maintained in memory: we know that this is not safe under scaling and restarting pods.
 The below tasks guide you in making the web app stateless by state externalization.
 The tasks are followed by tests; pass each test to complete the lab.

+> [!NOTE]
+>
+> There is no need to build the image and deploy it by hand every time you want to check your work: `LAB=04 make lab-test` in the root of the repository runs all checks of the lab in a dedicated test harness.

 ## Table of Contents

 1. [Preliminaries](#preliminaries)